KatharineME/SocialMedia.how/instagram.md

+Show your faces.

+Make highlights like selling points.

+## Bio
-Add keywords in bio.
+Add keywords.

+## Caption
-Write long and descriptive captions that include keywords.
+write long descriptive captions that make people want to keep reading.
+Include ketwords.

-Use between 15-30 hashtags on posts.
+Use between 15-30 hashtags.

-Make a story with your recent post.

-Show your face.

-Make highlights for topics you post about (ie. jiu-jitus).
+## Reel
+Add cut or change every 7 seconds.
+Use onscreen captions whenever there is speaking.

+## Story
+Tease your posts and reels.